-Golden Eagle (GOEA): - Based on aerial habitat assessments and protocol surveys conducted for the project, no suitable nesting habitat for golden eagles is located within 2 miles of the proposed work area.
+Golden Eagle (GOEA): Based on aerial habitat assessments and protocol surveys conducted for the Project, no suitable nesting habitat for golden eagles is located within 2 miles of the proposed work area.
+Protocol aerial surveys conducted for the Project in 2019 also showed no golden eagle nests within 2 miles of the new work area.
 Therefore, no impacts are anticipated.

-Stephen's Kangaroo Rat (SKR): - Areas of suitable habitat for Stephens' kangaroo rat (SKR) are mapped within the new work area.
-A habitat assessment, pedestrian surveys, and trapping surveys were conducted in Segment 3 during 2018.
+Stephen's Kangaroo Rat (SKR): The new work area is located within an area mapped as suitable habitat for Stephens' kangaroo rat (SKR).
+A habitat assessment, pedestrian surveys, and trapping surveys were conducted in Segment 3 during the last trapping season in 2018.
 No SKR were captured.
 Based on a lack of historic data, habitat conditions, and negative results over several years of surveys, SKR are not expected.
-Additionally, the new work area is located within the WR-MSHCP, where SKR are a covered species.
+However, to offset additional impacts to Critical Habitat subject to mitigation, the offset area of 0.1 acres near 3S56 will not be used for construction.
+The offset area will be removed from the Project data upon approval of this MPR.